saigonbitmaster/bworks_2.0/packages/ra-nest-rest/README.md

 ## REST Dialect

-This Data Provider fits REST APIs using simple GET parameters for filters and sorting.
-This is the dialect used for instance in [FakeRest](https://github.com/marmelab/FakeRest).
+This Data Provider fits REST APIs using simple GET parameters for filters and sorting

 | Method             | API calls                                                                               |
 | ------------------ | --------------------------------------------------------------------------------------- |